ortizndaniela/ortizndaniela/README.md

 # Hello, I'm Daniela Ortiz
 ## I develop all kind of software. 👋

-My role involver speaking with clients to understand ther needs.
+My role involver speaking with clients to understand their needs.
 After that, I return to the office to analyze the information, design the best solution, and - together with my team - bring it to  life.
 What I enjoy most... is seeing how our software actually solves real rpoblems for people.

 ## Estos son los 5 comandos